jatofg/nawa/README.md

 This project is in a very early state (version 0.1!).
 It might contain serious bugs that could compromise the security of your system.
 So use it at your own risk, and better don't use it on a production system yet.
-But you SHOULD test it (e.g., on a VM or container), report any bugs, and help to make this project more stable! :)
+But you SHOULD test it (e.g., using Docker or in a VM), report any bugs, and help to make this project more stable! :)

 Also, it means that the ABI and API can change at any time, making